cryptoeconomicslab/ovm-plasma-chamber-spec/pages/docs/tutorial/cli-wallet/exit.md

 </details>

-## Tutorial Gazelle CUI Wallet - The End
+## Tutorial Gazelle CLI Wallet - The End

 Congratulations!
-Now we've developed a CUI Plasma Wallet with basic functions from deposit to exit!
+Now we've developed a CLI Plasma Wallet with basic functions from deposit to exit!

 Once again, this tutorial and the framework is not production-ready yet.
 Please refrain from using it on the main net until we announce the alpha version and it is ready for production use.